-The specific power is displayed in figure 8.
+The specific power is displayed in figure 6.
 The specific values of the Voltiris system are lower than the ones of a standard panel, due to the shadowing of the experimental greenhouse, shown in the previous chapter.
 The irradiation losses due to the greenhouse are compensated by the concentration of the light onto the panels.

-Conclusion
+8. Conclusion

-In conclusion, the spectrometric analysis shows that the green reflecting filters reflect 49 % of the global incident irradiation, while transmitting a spectrum which matches the spectral needs of photosynthesis.
+In conclusion, the spectrometric analysis showed that the green-reflecting filters reflected 49 % of the global incident irradiation, while transmitting radiation which matched the spectral needs of photosynthesis.
 No significant impact of the Voltiris system on crop growth could be measured for tomatoes, basil, and pepper bell.
-I-V curves indicate that the efficiency of the X6 system with filters of only IR and FR reflection could be 45.3 % of the GNI, compared to the 15.6 % measured GNI efficiency of a standard PV module, underlining the boosting effect of the lowconcentration PV system.
-The measured GNI efficiency should further increase with newer versions of Voltiris modules, as the spectrum could be further optimized to be more selective in the transmitted wavelengths, with a cut on at 500 nm instead of 530 nm.
-For the current system, 2.4 % of the GNI footprint efficiency was measured, without impacting agricultural production.
-When placed inside of the greenhouse, the Voltiris system presents efficiency losses that are proportional to the greenhouse transmission losses.
-In this study, performed inside a low transmission greenhouse of 30 % transmission, the Voltiris modules have shown to generate almost as much power per m2 as a conventional solar panel placed on the outside (per active module area).
-Better results are expected when placing the system inside of industrial production greenhouses that have far higher (up to 70 %) light transmission than the experimental greenhouse where this study was performed.
-Furthermore, solar performance can be increased by reducing the transmission range of the filters in the NIR region, as well as by using solar cells with maximum quantum efficiency in the reflected part of the spectrum.
+I-V curves showed that the efficiency of the X6 svstem with IR and FR reflecting filters was 45.3 % of the GNI, compared to the 15.6 % measured GNI efficiency of a standard PV module, underlining the amplifying effect of the low-concentration PV system.
+The measured GNI efficiency should further increase with newer versions of Voltiris modules with more selective filters, reflecting from 500 nm instead of 530 nm.
+For the current system, 2.4 % GNI footprint efficiency was measured, without impacting agricultural production.
+When placed inside the greenhouse, the Voltiris system presented efficiency losses that were proportional to the greenhouse transmission losses.
+In this study, performed in a low (30 %) transmission greenhouse, the Voltiris modules generated almost as much power per active module area as a conventional solar panel placed on the outside.
+Better results are expected when placing the system inside industrial greenhouses that have far higher (up to 70%) light transmission.
+Furthermore, solar performance can be increased by reducing the transmission range of the filters in the NIR region, as well as by using bifacial solar cells with maximum quantum efficiency in the reflected part of the spectrum.
 While the energy yield of the current system was lower than that of a regular solar installation, the Voltiris system presents a promising alternative to standard greenhouse integrated PV systems, as no agricultural yield reduction has been measured, even for highly light-demanding crops like tomatoes and pepper bell.